 In the past, I was very unsure of myself and because of this, was always wondering “does he like me?” in every relationship I was in.
-I was this way in friendships, school, and in business relationships too.
+I was this way in my friendships, school life, and business relationships too.
 Where I stood with everyone in my life was always changing because I was always changing to accommodate and please them at the expense of a life that was officially no longer my own.

 I had no idea who I was or what I was capable of.
-My worth was measured exclusively by validation from outside sources and I had zero power in my relationships and life.
+My worth was measured exclusively by validation and acceptance from others.

 Why can’t this be easier?

 Why do I have to even have to ask “does he like me?”

 Isn’t it supposed to be easier?